thoughtworks-jumpstart/guides/docs/backend-web-development/mongodb-basics.md

 The **users** collections was automatically created.

+### Using MongoDB Compass

+You can also use [MongoDB Compass](https://www.mongodb.com/products/compass) to explore your databases and collections.

 ## Why use MongoDB?

 - Schema-less, fields can vary from document to document and data structure can be changed over time